Speuce/Productive/README.md

 ## Branching Stratagy

+### General flow

-&emsp; We chose to use the git flow for our branching stratagy.
+We chose to use the git flow for our branching stratagy.
 As such we will create "dev task" branches off of a stable `Develop` branch.

+### Branch Creation

-&emsp; The name of the branches will be of the form: [dev task id]-[dev task name].
+The name of the branches will be of the form: [dev task id]-[dev task name].

-&emsp; New branches will be created by running `git checkout -b [branch name]` off of the stable develop branch.
+New branches will be created by running `git checkout -b [branch name]` off of the stable develop branch.

+### Merge Requests

-&emsp; Prior to posting merge requests, branches will run `git fetch` and `git pull origin develop`.
+Prior to posting merge requests, branches will run `git fetch` and `git pull origin develop`.
 Resolving all merge conflicts and re-testing the feature branch.

-&emsp; When writing merge requests, the requester will include a short summary explaining how the branch solves the issue described in the dev task.
+When writing merge requests, the requester will include a short summary explaining how the branch solves the issue described in the dev task.

-&emsp; When reviewing merge requests, the requestee will check the posted code meets coding standards.
+When reviewing merge requests, the requestee will check the posted code meets coding standards.
 Additionally, the requestee will pull the change branch and run all unit tests, and perform a manual system test.
 If code passes all stages, it is approved and merged with `develop`.